OmniaX-dev/KeyLight/README.md

 ##### Build options

-Once **MSYS2** is installed and your environment is set up, you can use the `./build` script to compile KeyLight in various modes:
+Once **MSYS2** is installed and your environment is set up, you can use the `./build` script to compile KeyLight in various modes other than release:

 ###### <u>Debug build</u>